CiscoDevNet/csmp-agent-lib/README.md

 Change your default directory to the root of the CSMP Agent directory structure.

-1. Install build tools.
+### Install build tools.
 Install build-essential package (gcc compiler, make, etc.) as described here ... https://help.ubuntu.com/community/InstallingCompilers

-2. Confirm build target platform
+### Confirm build target platform
 If you are going to build for a different target platform, please set the correct gcc compiler for your target platform by modifying the line "CC=gcc" in "Makefile".

-3. Build
+### Build
 >   chmod 777 build.sh

-- Linux
+#### Linux
 >  ./build.sh linux

-- FreeRTOS
+#### FreeRTOS
 > git submodule update --init --recursive
 > ./build.sh freertos

 If everything goes well, you should see "CsmpAgentLib_sample" executable in "sample" directory.

-4. clean
+#### Silicon Labs - Wi-SUN EFR32 Platforms

+Silicon Labs Wi-SUN EFR32 platforms support the CSMP Agent with the Simplicity SDK version 2024.6.0.

+The demonstration requires using a Silicon Labs Wi-SUN Linux Border Router plus the Silicon Labs Wi-SUN node that will connect to Cisco FND.

+Demonstration setup and detailed configuration can be found under the [/Vendors/Silabs/](/Vendors/Silabs/Readme.md) folder.

+### Clean
 If you want to clean the build files prior to a subsequent build ...
 >  ./build.sh clean

+### Debug output
-5. Additional debug output is enabled by modifying Makefile to include the line 'CFLAGS += -DPRINTDEBUG'
+Additional debug output is enabled by modifying Makefile to include the line 'CFLAGS += -DPRINTDEBUG'

 ## Running CSMP Agent Sample
 1. Run "CsmpAgentLib_sample" to start CSMP agent either with: